MarcosMJD/ml-mango-classification/README.md

-# ml-mango-classification
+# ML for classification of mango varieties
-Developing and productization of a Machine Learning model for Mango Varieties Classification
+Developing and productization of a Machine Learning model for Classification of Mango Varieties

 ## Technologies
 Tensorflow / Tensorflow Lite
 Keras
 Kubernetes / Kind
 Flask and FastAPI
 Streamlit
 AWS EKS
 Docker / docker-compose

 ## Plan
 - Setup environment